Getting Here

 Drive straight on through Motueka (or enjoy a café stop) and then head to beautiful Kaiteriteri which is well sign-posted.
 (Instead of turning right to Marahau, make sure you take the first right to Kaiteriteri).

 From Motueka, we suggest that you stay on State Highway 60 until the Kaiteriteri junction.
 Kaiteriteri is very well signposted and you will be able to find the turnoff, even without a map.
 Once you are on the Kaiteriteri road, keep following it until you get to the main beach.
-We are down the far end and just look for the kayaks on the beach, the sign with the cheesy face and rainbow hats!
+Our office is at the Sea Shuttle booth which is on your left as you arrive in Kaiteriteri.
+Our other base is at the far end of the beach.
+Just look for the kayaks on the beach, the sign with the cheesy face and rainbow hats!